paulMuema/alx-low_level_programming/0x01-variables_if_else_while/README.md

-0-positive_or_negative.c - assigns a random number to the variable n each time it is executed
+0-positive_or_negative.c - prints wheter a number stored in variable n is positive or negative.
+1-last_digit.c - prints last digit of a number stored in variable n.